rohan-singh987/rag_chatbot/README.md

-# 🎓 RAG Educational Chatbot - NCERT Class 9 Science
+# 🎓 RAG Educational Chatbot

 An AI-powered tutoring assistant for Class 9 Science students using Retrieval-Augmented Generation (RAG) with the official NCERT Science textbook as the knowledge base.